mir-am/LightTwinSVM/README.md

 ![alt text](https://raw.githubusercontent.com/mir-am/LightTwinSVM/misc/img/LightTwinSVM.png)

 ### Windows
 First, download Git program from [here](https://git-scm.com/) if it's not installed on your system.
 Also, [**Visual Studio 2015**](https://visualstudio.microsoft.com/) or newer should be installed so that C++ extension module can be compiled.
 Before proceeding further, make sure that all the required Python packages are installed.
 Dependencies are listed [here](#dependencies).

+**A note for Windows users:** If this is the first time that you will run a PowerShell script, then you need to make sure that the ExecutionPolicy is set on your system.
+Otherwise, you cannot run the setup script on Windows.
+Please check out this [answer](https://stackoverflow.com/a/4038991) on Stack Overflow that helps you set the ExecutionPolicy.

 To install the program on Windows, open a PowerShell terminal and run the following commands:
 ```
 git clone https://github.com/mir-am/LightTwinSVM.git
 cd LightTwinSVM && .\win-setup.ps1